Sampling Bias – Types, Examples & How to Avoid It

 Example

-In a case of simple random sampling bias, you would let an online number dynamo decide which student gets which test.
-However, that dynamo does not know who sits beside whom and thus may end up choosing the same test for neighbouring kids.
+In a case of simple random sampling bias, you would let an online number generator decide which student gets which test.
+However, that generator does not know who sits beside whom and thus may end up choosing the same test for neighboring kids.

 • Systematic sampling is a method where you choose samples by a system, for example in certain distances on a list.
 If those happen to be not representative for the whole group, it still ends up as a bias, even though unintended.